 Life with cerebral palsy and the drive to make a difference

 Kristy Trajcevski opens up about what it’s like to live in her uncooperative body.
-The 35-year-old with cerebral palsy is now working to give choice and control back to people living with disability.
+The 35-year-old with cerebral palsy has played a critical role in designing the new Bupa Therapy centre.

 My name is Kristy Trajcevski, I’m 35, and I guess the first thing people notice about me is the fact that I’ve got some pretty sick wheels.
 (I once wrote on a dating site profile that I use a wheelchair and my cousin admonished me for my poor phrasing in regards to this!)
 So ‘sick wheels’ it is!

 I use a wheelchair because I was born with a disability called cerebral palsy

 which affects people in all different ways.
 It’s very common, affecting about 34,000 people in Australia and 17 million worldwide.

 When I was born in 1981, It wasn’t expected that I would walk or talk – let alone become educated in a mainstream school.
 The most frustrating thing about my life with cerebral palsy is looking at others without disability and thinking: What’s really so different about me?
 Why do I have to fight for support that would make my life easier?

 People often ask me what it's like to live with cerebral palsy.
 Personally, I find my disability pretty annoying and frustrating most of the time.
 I need help with most activities of daily living from the very personal to the less obvious like holding a book and turning pages… I can’t tell you how many times I have felt less-than and inadequate because of the way I get treated by other people and service providers just because I have a disability.

 But enough about how hard life is and what I’ve had to deal with… that’s boring and really not helpful to anyone.
 I’d rather talk about the things I have achieved that everyone else said I wouldn’t be able to do.